flutter/flutter/CONTRIBUTING.md

 Please make sure all your checkins have detailed commit messages explaining the patch.

-Once you've gotten an LGTM from a project maintainer, verify that all of the automated tests on your pull request have successfully completed.
-You can see the results of the tests on your pull request page.
-When all tests pass, submit your changes to the `master` branch using one of the following methods:
+Once you've gotten an LGTM from a project maintainer, verify that all of the automated checks on your pull request have successfully completed.
+You can see the results of the checks on your pull request page.
+When all checks pass, submit your changes to the `master` branch using one of the following methods:

 * Wait for one of the project maintainers to submit it for you.